tungsten-ai/docs/docs/index.md

 Tungsten is the easiest way to share and manage ML models.
 The main benefits you can enjoy are:

 🚀 **Hessle-free model sharing**
-Have you ever spent a lot of time setting up CUDA and the conda environment to use a model?
-Also, have you ever felt lazy about matching versions of codes and weights?
-We have, yet Tungsten enables to put all together and build a standardized Docker container *by just writing a few lines of Python codes*.
+Tungsten stores an ML model as a standardized Docker container.
-So, others can run it without any model-specific setup.
+So, any user can run it without any model-specific setup.
 Also, Tungsten wraps it with a web UI as easy as non-developers can run.
-The web UI is available on both the Tungsten platform and a local machine.

 ⚙️ **Systematic model management**
-If models, data and the test spec can change over time, the situation becomes chaotic easily.
+If ML models, data and the test spec change over time, the situation becomes chaotic easily.
-Whenever test data or the test spec is updated, all evaluation scores become outdated, so you should evaluate all models again.
-Also, each model has its own implementation to calculate it, but you may not trust all of them.
-Using Tungsten, you can keep all evaluation scores up-to-date.
+Tungsten manages them and keep all evaluation scores up-to-date.
-Tungsten detects updates and automatically runs evaluations.

-## Features
+## Key Features
 - [Require only a few lines of Python codes to containerize a model](#require-only-a-few-lines-of-python-codes-to-containerize-a-model)
 - [Automatically generate a RESTful API for a model](#automatically-generate-a-restful-api-for-a-model)
 - Provide a clean and intuitive web UI for a model